memzsalvatore/How-To-Install-Windows-7-On-Pure-UEFI/README.md

 Windows 7 is LONG outdated I wouldn't use it as a daily machine but If you like 7 then You could use an anti virus or have common sense.

-Please Note that there Might be Errors and If theres any you could tell me where and ill Update the Guide.
+Please Note that there Might be Errors if theres any ill update the guide as fast as possible

-Using Adminstrator Account on Windows is VERY Dangerous therefore i mention saying this: net user administrator /active:no The Main Reason is Because its too Risky to have Adminstrator Account active 24/7 as it has Elevated Permessions
+Using Adminstrator Account on Windows is VERY Dangerous therefore i mention saying this: net user administrator /active:no
+    The Main Reason is Because its too Risky to have Adminstrator Account active 24/7 as it has Elevated Permessions

 This Guide is For Users who have atleast have a decent amount experience to continue I dont recommend doing this as a complete Beginner